Olivier Kapo

 Obou Narcisse Olivier Kapo (born 27 September 1980), known as Olivier Kapo, is a French former professional footballer who played as an attacking midfielder or left winger.

+Early life

+Born in Marcory, Ivory Coast, Kapo acquired French nationality by naturalization on 3 November 1998.

 Club career

 Early career

-Born in Marcory, Ivory Coast, Kapo began his professional career with Auxerre in 1999.
+He began his professional career with Auxerre in 1999.
 He joined Juventus on a free transfer in the summer of 2004, but he struggled to adapt to life in Turin and did not play much as he was behind Pavel Nedvěd in the left midfield role.
 As a result, he was loaned to Monaco for the 2005–06 season.

 When Juventus were forcibly relegated to Serie B, Kapo returned to Turin, but went back on loan due to the abundance of midfielders.
 He signed for Spanish La Liga club Levante, scoring five goals in 32 appearances.

 Birmingham City

 Kapo signed for Birmingham City on 29 June 2007 for a fee of £3 million.
 He claimed to have rejected other offers to sign for the club, suggesting his style of play was better suited to English football.
 He scored on his Premier League debut, against Chelsea in a 3–2 defeat on 12 August 2007.